garrett-sutton/garrett-sutton.github.io/_drafts/hard-parenting.md

 up, I put her in the bath for a long time and she had fun as usual.
 She got into a sleeper, and I did notice that as I was killing some time for her to go to bed, she spit up again (mostly watery this time).
-Thinking about to her younger days, I just stood with her on my shoulder and patted her back to hopefully get something out of necessary before she went to bed.
+Thinking back to her younger days, I just stood with her on my shoulder and patted her back to hopefully get something out if necessary before she went to bed.
 Nothing ever came out and she fell asleep on my shoulder.
 I laid her down in her crib.